-Established in 2020, the Ohio Five Collaborative Grants program provides one-year grants of up to $5,000 for Ohio Five faculty members, staff, and/or administrators to come together to solve problems and address new ideas.
-We anticipate distributing $50,000 each to fund projects involving participants at two or more colleges that:
+Established in 2020, the Ohio Five Collaborative Grants program provides one-year grants of up to $5,000 for Ohio Five faculty members, staff, and/or administrators to collaborate on projects to solve problems and address new ideas.
+We anticipate disbursing up to $50,000 in support of collaborative projects involving participants at two or more colleges that:

 - Foster collaborative scholarship and academic innovation at Ohio Five institutions

 - Address changing student needs in the classroom and in their campus communities

 - Improve our five colleges’ competitive advantage in admissions and faculty recruitment and retention

 - Realize cost savings and cost avoidance at Ohio Five institutions through collaboration

 The Ohio Five Collaborative Grants Program will offer two dockets for proposers to submit requests for collaborative grant funding in the 2021-22 academic year.
 The first proposal deadline is August 15, 2021, for projects beginning after September 1, with a subsequent December 15 deadline for projects beginning after January 1, 2022.
 Projects may last up to 12 months.